-Discover our Canadian HTPLA filament with high crystallinity, specially designed for functional parts requiring heat resistance and durability.
-This advanced PLA offers the printability benefits of standard PLA while achieving a glass transition temperature of approximately 85°C, and even better after controlled annealing.
-Designed and manufactured in Canada, it guarantees reliable quality, consistent performance, and rapid availability for your critical projects.
+Discover our high-crystallinity Canadian HTPLA filament, specially designed for functional parts that require heat resistance and durability.
+This advanced PLA offers the printability advantages of standard PLA while achieving a glass transition temperature of approximately 85 °C, and even better after controlled annealing.
+Designed and manufactured in Canada, it guarantees reliable quality, consistent performance, and quick availability for your critical projects.

 Why choose HTPLA?